ianrenton/ianrenton.com/_planesailing/2021-06-24-aprs-receiver.markdown

 (The `rtl_test` command used above and `rtl_eeprom` used below are part of the `rtl_sdr` package, which you can install using `apt` in the normal way.
 Oddly it's not actually a dependency of anything used so far in the build guide!)

 I decided at this point that I had enough of not really knowing which device was which, so I used the `rtl_eeprom` package to set the serial numbers of the devices to something actually useful.
+(Note that this step is entirely optional, but it does help to detect any re-ordering of devices on startup.)
 To allow the program access to the devices, the services that use them must first be stopped.

 ```bash
 sudo systemctl stop dump1090-fa